procrastinando/translator_bot/README.md

 # Telegram Translator Bot

-A multimodal Telegram bot that translates text and image descriptions using the ultra-fast Groq API.
+A multimodal Telegram bot that translates text, images, and audio using the ultra-fast Groq API.

 [![Powered by Groq](https://img.shields.io/badge/Powered%20by-Groq-green?style=flat-square)](https://groq.com/)

 ## Features

-*   **Fast Translations:** Translates text messages instantly.
+*   **Fast Translations:** Translates text messages instantly using Llama 4.
 *   **Image Understanding:** Describes images and translates the description.
-*   **Language Switching:** Use inline buttons to switch between English, Spanish, Chinese, and Russian.
-*   **Seamless UX:** Re-translates the last message immediately when you select a new language.
+*   **Audio & Voice Transcription:** Transcribes audio files and voice notes using Whisper.
+*   **Smart Transcription:** If an audio message is already in the target language, the bot provides a direct transcription.
+*   **Customizable Languages:** You can define which languages are available in the bot via the Docker configuration.
+*   **Persistent User Preferences:** Remembers each user's chosen target language permanently.
-*   **Docker Ready:** Designed for easy deployment with Docker Compose.
+*   **Docker Ready:** Designed for easy and reliable deployment with Docker Compose.

 ## How to Run